BeissingerLab/BeissingerLab.github.io/Detox.md

 ### February 2017

-#### February 23
+#### February 23 ***This discussion will be in anticipation of Ruth Shaw's BioSci seminar the following Tuesday, February 28***
-[Shaw and Shaw](http://www.nature.com/hdy/journal/v112/n1/full/hdy201342a.html) Quantitative genetic study of the adaptive process **This paper will be discussed in Anticipation of Ruth Shaw's BioSci seminar the following Tuesday, February 28**
+[Shaw and Shaw](http://www.nature.com/hdy/journal/v112/n1/full/hdy201342a.html) Quantitative genetic study of the adaptive process

 #### February 16
 [Nam et al.](http://www.pnas.org/content/early/2017/01/25/1605660114.short) Evidence that the rate of strong selective sweeps increases with population size in the great apes